 - Power8 | No Boot to desktop | Free GNU General Public License

 - SyMenu | Boot to desktop | Freeware

 - Start Menu Reviver | No Boot to desktop | Freeware

 - Tweaks.com Start for Windows 8 | No Boot to desktop | Freeware

 Given a choice, I suggest you go for Power8.
 Reason being that it is open source and very unlikely to come with adware or spyware.
-It is most unlikely to cause your system to slow down since they are not profit driven and has no motive to sneak in hidden software like toolbars.
+It is most unlikely to cause your system to slow down since they are not profit driven and have no motive to sneak in hidden software like toolbars.

 If you’re looking for something beautiful, Start Menu Reviver is possibly the most beautiful start button and start menu ever.
 Even better than Microsoft’s own start button.

-Having said that, the only reason why I am still using a Windows PC is because I am born and raised in a Windows PC environment, thus the thought of migrating to a new environment is daunting.
+Having said that, the only reason why I am still using a Windows PC is because I was born and raised in a Windows PC environment, thus the thought of migrating to a new environment is daunting.
 The idea of relearning everything is a big put off when I perform faster and better on a Windows PC due to familiarity.
-Anyway, I am neither a PC nor Mac fan.
+Anyway, I am neither a PC or Mac fan.
 Perhaps it is time for me to look at an iMac.
 Why not?